mattblack2809/mdwiki/README.md

 #### Purpose (what is it for):
-* Provide browser access to a directory tree (cwd aka '.' as root) of (primarily) markdown documents using pandoc to render markdown as HTML
+* Provides browser access to a directory tree of (primarily) markdown documents using pandoc to render markdown as HTML
 * Works with a document set that may be less than perfectly cross-referenced - by providing directory listings and optional auto-generation of a table-of-content for each document
+* Example use: mdwiki -port=8008 -root=/home/matt/docs -toc=true

 #### What (does it do)